Create Account

 General League Information

-You have already agreed to the JMS Terms of Use, which will apply to participation in JMS Hockey Clubs.
-Specifically relevant sections of the JMS TOU are below, along with additional league-specific rules and regulations.
+You have already agreed to the Loon State Hockey Terms of Use, which will apply to participation in Loon State Hockey Leagues.
+Specifically relevant sections of the LSH terms of use are below, along with additional league-specific rules and regulations.

-All participants agree to obey the JMS rules:
+All participants agree to obey the Loon State Hockey rules:

 • You agree you will not fight and will not pursue/address another player in a hostile fashion.
 Fighting will be punished; see below for full details.